fiiremax/Scripts/README.md

 - The library automatically manages theme colors based on selected theme
 - Player dropdowns automatically detect player format and display headshots
 - Search system works across all tabs simultaneously
 - Infinite sliders display "∞" when at maximum value
+- Paragraph elements automatically resize when window is resized
+- Searchable dropdowns release focus when UI is hidden to prevent WASD input bugs